 Time to get #ReinhardtReady for Spring!

 As a new Reinhardt student, there are several “steps” you will need to take care of prior to your arrival on campus.
 Please review the list below to make sure you have completed all the necessary steps so that you start the semester off on the right foot.
+For Adult Online and Graduate students, contact 770.720.9191 for steps to enroll.

 Before attending Reinhardt, new Freshmen and Transfer students should: